CodexLink/CodexLink/README.md

 I code for the **personal benefits** and I always go for the detail over simplicity even though it's impractical-but-on-standards no matter what it is.
 I also like `DRY principles` and `documenting-in-detail`.

-### Current Projects
+### Current Projects ON HOLD
 * [Win32ConsoleReminder](https://github.com/CodexLink/Win32ConsoleReminder) — (*Subject to change.*) An Asynchronous-Single-Threaded-PDCursed-WinRT Reminder App designed for Modern Windows OSes.
 (From Windows 8 to Windows 10)
 * [(codexlink.github.io) Personal Website](https://github.com/CodexLink/codexlink.github.io) — (*Subject to change.*) A (single-page-application | progressive-web-app) (*To be decided*) TypeScript-driven for Portfolio and Blogging Purposes.
 * [VueJS Local ECommerce](https://github.com/CodexLink/VueJS_ECommerce) — (*Currently Learning VueJS and Prepping Dependencies*) A certification work-in-progress single-page-application containing bare-minimum store functionalities both in Fronend and Backend that is enough to run in Local Environment.
 Powered Vue.JS with Quasar + Feathers.

+> ⚠️ As I hit **4th Year**, development of these projects will go extremely slow due to how I handle most of my projects in academics.

 > ℹ️ Keep in mind that, I'm also learning the base technologies of these three projects.
 (Modern C++, NodeJS, React and Vue) Because I want to be pressured to be relevant.

-> ⚠️ As I hit **4th Year**, development of these projects will go extremely slow due to how I handle most of my projects in academics.

 ### Configuration
 Neovim - <https://gist.github.com/CodexLink/c17f03b3c4ce8b4f0a472cacc571013a>